romelmejos/ReactJS/04_Day_Components/04_components.md

 ### Rendering components

 Now, lets change all the JSX elements we had to components.
 When we call JSX element we use curly brackets and when we call components we do as follows <ComponentName />.
 If we pass an attribute, when we call the component name, we call it props(<ComponentName propsName = {'data-type'} />).
-We will talk about props in another section.[Live on code pen](https://codepen.io/Asabeneh/full/wvaKKEM)
+We will talk about props in another section.

 Let's render first the _Header_ component.